JosephTLyons/Resume/README.md

 *SYSCON International, Inc.* \
 Backend Python Developer | September 2019 - Present
-- Use Python, and the Django framework, to aid in the development of the PlantStar web application
+- Use Python, and the Django framework, to aid in the development of the PlantStar 4.0 web application
-- Frequently write frontend JavaScript code and occasionally modify Django Template HTML code
+- Work on a multitude of tasks, which span from implementing core system functionality to writing / modifying scripts used for task automation
-- Work on a multitude of tasks, which span from programming core system features to writing / modifying scripts used for process automation
+- Occasionally works on minor frontend tasks using JavaScript, JQuery, and Django Template HTML

 *Various Companies* \
 Audio Software Beta Tester | 2011 - Present